Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_two.md

 public class NetworkVariableTest : NetworkBehaviour
 {
     private NetworkVariable<float> ServerNetworkVariable = new NetworkVariable<float>();
+    // This Code block is missing `ClientNetworkVariable`.
+Since it is not defined unity throws following error:
+    //`Assets/Scripts/NetworkVariableTest.cs(28,19): error CS0103: The name 'ClientNetworkVariable' does not exist in the current context` private NetworkVariable<float> ClientNetworkVariable = new NetworkVariable<float>();

     private float last_t = 0.0f;

     public override void OnNetworkSpawn()